lihaoyi/macropy/readme.md

 - [String Interpolation](#string-interpolation), a common feature, and [Pyxl](#pyxl-integration), which is basically XML interpolation.
 - [Tracing](#tracing) and [Smart Asserts](#smart-asserts), from every programmer's wildest dreams.
 - [PINQ to SQLAlchemy](#pinq-to-sqlalchemy), a clone of LINQ to SQL from C#
-- [PJs Integration](#pjs-integration), cross compiling snippets of Python into equivalent Javascript
+- [JS Snippets](#js-snippets), cross compiling snippets of Python into equivalent Javascript
 - [Quick Lambdas](#quick-lambdas) from Scala and Groovy
 - [Parser Combinators](#parser-combinators), inspired by Scala's